-You wake up, shower, eat a light protein-packed breakfast, and head to the gym.
+You wake up, shower, eat a protein-packed breakfast, and head to the gym.
 You spend an hour fast-walking on the treadmill, bulk up on the chest press machine, do a few sets of curls, lunge to exhaustion, and head home.
 Another day, same thing.
 Rinse and repeat.

 It’s easy to transition from fitness beginner to a relatively fit workout enthusiast in 8-12 weeks, but for more tone and definition, you’ll need that extra boost.
-Use the tips below to surpass the plateau and amp up your routine.
+Use the tips below to break past your plateau and amp up your routine.